 This course will teach practical methods to design plastic and metal parts with moderate to complex shapes in Solidworks.
 Real-life industry examples will be used and discussed to demonstrate how to apply software commands.

 Educational Development (EDEV)

-EDEV 602 0 units Social Skills Development
+Social Skills Development